hardmanko/ofxCX/docs/gettingStarted.md

 Experiments:
 ------------------------
-+ changeDetection - A very straightforward change-detection task demonstrating some of the features of CX like presentation of time-locked stimuli, keyboard response collection, and use of the CX_RandomNumberGenerator.
++ changeDetection - A very straightforward working memory change-detection task demonstrating some of the features of CX like presentation of time-locked stimuli, keyboard response collection, and use of the CX_RandomNumberGenerator.
 There is also an advanced version of the changeDetection task that shows how to do data storage and output with a CX_DataFrame and how to use a custom coordinate system with visual stimuli so that you don't have to work in pixels.